 Before the furnace is asked to warm the whole house all Winter long, give it a proper tune-up.
-HVAC experts know what to look for when they’re performing a year checkup.
+HVAC experts know what to look for when they’re performing a yearly checkup.
 You want to lower your utility bills, right?
-You want your system to last a long time?
+Do you want your system to last a long time?
 Most certainly!
 Yearly service is the key to both of these.
 If you’re up for it, here are The Big 3 DIY Furnace Tips.

 3. Replace the HVAC Air Filter

 This one is a no-brainer.
 It’s very simple to do and not expensive so there’s no reason not to do it.
 Just add a reoccurring event to your calendar and you’re halfway there.
 Smaller filters are supposed to be replaced every month.
 Larger ones every six months.
 Don’t forget!
 Ok, what’s next?

 4. Clean Your Air Ducts

 While we’re looking at the HVAC, this might be the best time to have your air ducts cleaned.
 Has a been a long time since their last cleaning?
 Depending on your system and any health concerns, it’s recommended that your home’s air ducts are cleaned every five years.
 Unlike changing the air filter, most likely this will be a task for a professional.

 With all the new smart house tech, there are a lot of powerful, programmable thermostats now on the market.
 Experts say these devices can save you a great deal of money.
 This, of course, depends on what temperatures you choose.
 Still, there are other many other benefits as well.
 Check them out!

 Here’s a quick and inexpensive way to prepare your home for winter.
 Every homeowner should tackle this one.
 Insulate your water heater.
 There, I said it.
 If yours isn’t… head to your home improvement store today!
 Trust me, it will be the easiest money you’ve ever saved.